Mexico Field Trips, February and March 1980

 waiting for the procession, we had a chat with the mestizo boys - so

-bold compared with the “inditos” & then I recorded the
+bold compared with the “inditos” and then I recorded the

 church trio singing popular songs.
 They were very good.